Dysgraphia Vs Dyslexia, What is the Difference?

 2. Practice writing often - Spend just 5 minutes learning letters and words.
 Start with basic 2,3,4 letters words, before moving on to harder words.
 See "Top Tips to Teaching Your Child New Words at Home".

-3. Assistive Technology - If the child struggles to get their ideas down on paper.
+3. Assistive technology - If the child struggles to get their ideas down on paper.
 Instead use assistive technology to help.
 The child can use speech to text, to help turn ideas into words.

 4. Create a calm corner - Children with Dysgraphia, like children with dyslexia.
 Benefit from learning in a relaxed environment.
 Learn more about creating a calm learning corner.
 A child with Dysgraphia may also benefit from using an ergonomic writing tool.
 Such as pencil grips or specially shaped pens.

-5. Get Creative - For a child that struggles to write.
+5. Get creative - For a child that struggles to write.
 Expressing themselves through art can be a confidence boost.
 They can use drawing to get their ideas down on paper, before turning them into words.
 See "Thought-Tree" for more.

 Where to get a Dysgraphia Test?